nilovelez/machete/readme.md

 ### Maintenance mode:
 The maintenance mode that ships with WordPress is just a basic lockdown that is activated whenever you do a major update.
 With machete Maintenance Mode you can hide your uncomplete page from visitors and search engines, give your clients a secure temporary access and lock you site without affecting your SEO.

+### Post & Page cloner ###
+Adds a "duplicate" link to post, page and most post types lists.
+Also adds "copy to new draft" function to the post editor.

 ##Installation
 1. Upload the plugin files to the `/wp-content/plugins/machete` directory, or install the plugin through the WordPress plugins screen directly.